nabury/nabury.github.io/end-of-outbreak.md

-## Calculate the end-of-outbreak probability for outbreaks with a known transmission tree
+## Calculate the end-of-outbreak probability for outbreaks with a known transmission tree.

 <style type="text/css">
   iframe {